A Healthy Post Hysterectomy Diet Plan – The Ultimate Guide

 After a hysterectomy, foods that can cause gas and bloating are best avoided, as they can contribute to discomfort and digestive issues.
 Some common culprits include brassica family vegetables (like broccoli and cabbage), beans, peas, onions, pears, dried fruits, bran, artificial sweeteners, caffeine, and carbonated drinks.
 Opt for low-gas alternatives and focus on foods that are easier to digest to promote a more comfortable recovery.

-Avoiding these foods and making mindful choices can support your body’s healing process after a hysterectomy.
+Avoiding these foods and making mindful choices can support your body’s healing after a hysterectomy.

 Foods not to eat after hysterectomy | Alternatives |